rigetti/pyquil/docs/source/getting_started.rst

     RX(0.5) 0

-We can think of ParametricPrograms as a sort of template for Quil programs.
-They cache computations that happen in python functions so that templates in Quil can be efficiently substituted.
+We can think of ``ParametricPrograms`` as a sort of template for Quil programs.
+They cache computations that happen in Python functions so that templates in Quil can be efficiently substituted.

 Pauli Operator Algebra